 Before You Begin

-If you want to have a different color than the current wall for your tape lines, you will need to paint a new base color.
+If you want to have a different color than the current wall for your tape lines, you will need to paint a new base paint color on the entire wall.
 After you have your base coat, you are going to tape out your herringbone design.

 Step 1: Measure Your Wall & Sketch A Design